microsoft/nn-Meter/docs/builder/test_fusion_rules.md

   - conv_relu
 ```

-which indicates that in the progress of fusion rule detection, two test cases will be generated, including the connection of `conv` op and `avgpool` op, as well as the connection of `conv` op and `avgpool` op.
+which indicates that in the progress of fusion rule detection, two test cases will be generated, including the test case of `conv` op and `avgpool` op, as well as the test case of `conv` op and `avgpool` op.
 To add new test case, users could use the layer name, connect the op names by `"_"` and add the string to `'BASIC_TESTCASES'`.

 Note: if the input to this layer is 1 dimension tensor, users should add it into `'LAYERS_1D'` in `<workspace-path>/configs/ruletest_config.yaml`.

 ### Other Test Cases

-Besides of operator type, operator connection also impacts fusion rules. nn-Meter composed three basic connection types, including 1. single inbound and out bound, 2. multiple outbounds, and 3. multiple inbounds.
+Besides of operator type, operator connection also impacts fusion rules. nn-Meter composed three basic connection types, including 1) single inbound and out bound, 2) multiple outbounds, and 3) multiple inbounds.
+Our study have shown that there will not be any fusion for multiple inbound type, so that we didn't provide any test case for it.

 To test multiple outbounds, nn-Meter formed a test case with two branches, named `'MON'`(multiple out nodes).
 The implementation of the test case block is shown below:
 ```python